i-putu-mahendra-wijaya/cnn_202603_indonesian_food/README.md

 The project installs standard TensorFlow for Linux.
 GPU support depends on your local CUDA/cuDNN setup and is not configured automatically by this repository.

 If TensorFlow does not detect a GPU, the notebook will still run on CPU.

+## Pretrained Weights Note

+The VGG16 section uses ImageNet pretrained weights.

+On the first run of that section, TensorFlow may download the pretrained weights automatically if they are not already cached on your machine.

 ## Common Commands